Home The problem of foreigners responsible for motorcycle accidents in Thailand

 Avatar photo

-Boyer Fred November 28, 2024 - 8:16 AM
+Boyer fred November 28, 2024 - 8:16 am

 I respect other road users and pay attention to my driving…

-Thai driving is special... safe... but never fast...
+The driving of the Thai is special… safe… but never fast…

 Leave a comment